Climate change is the greatest threat to our countryside today

 How will climate change hurt the Peak District?

 Scientific research suggests that the greatest threat may be to the Dark and South West Peak and their peat moorlands as the climate that sustains them will retreat north and west.
 We can also expect changes to the mix of plant and animal species that make up habitats such as grasslands.
 Water will be a key issue too: as well as more extreme events, such as flooding, there will be lower summer flows in rivers and perhaps pressure to build more reservoirs in the uplands.

 The urgent national need to address climate change means strong pressure on our countryside to absorb new forms of renewable energy, including wind turbines.
-We are very supportive of renewable energy, especially where it delivers benefits to local communities and the rural economy - read our Climate Change and Energy Policy for more details (you can also see our Sustainable Development Policy for info about other things we're doing).
+We are very supportive of renewable energy, especially where it delivers benefits to local communities and the rural economy.
+Click here to read our Climate Change and Energy Policy for more details (you can also see our Housing, Planning and Sustainable Developments Policy for info about other things we’re doing).

-- domestic scale - up to 20 metres high - wind turbines near Tideswell and Middleton-by-Youlgreave
+- Domestic scale – up to 30 metres high – wind turbines near Tideswell and Parwich

 We do oppose wind farms that have a significant impact on Peak landscapes and their setting; and we actively lobby to improve the planning system so that all forms of renewable energy are steered to the most appropriate places.

 We launched our Peak Power report about the best options for re-instating hydro power at over 150 sites across the Peak District.
 We identified that current hydro power capacity (which is only about 1 megawatt, and mostly installed at reservoir outflows in the Longdendale and the Upper Derwent valleys) could be tripled.
 This would supply power to thousands of Peak District homes.